ldbv-by/bav4/README.md

    - `/services` : service, provider and domain classes of the module
    - `/i18n` : i18n provider and loader for this module

-4. Outside their package, modules are only allowed to use global services, actions from the global store and BaElement components from other modules for composition.
+4. Outside their package, modules are only allowed to use global services, actions from the global store and components from other modules for composition.

 ### `src/services`